A walk from Holborn to the Old Bailey

 But first, another choice for you …

-Our walk can continue through the Gateway in front of you … but if can manage an extra ten minutes or so – and provided you’re doing the walk on a weekday as part of this next route isn’t open at weekends – then I suggest you make a slight detour by turning right into Searle Street.
+Our walk can continue through the gateway in front of you … but if can manage another extra ten minutes or so then I suggest you make a slight detour by turning right and walking down Serle Street.

 Facing you at the bottom is the rear of the Royal Courts of Justice.
 Often known simply as ‘The Law Courts’, it houses both the High Court and the Appeal Courts.
 The main entrance and imposing frontage are in the Strand.
 (I won’t give any more background to the buildings as they are included in another walk.)

-At the bottom of Searle Street turn left into Carey Street and a few yards along you will see the very old Seven Stars Inn.
+At the bottom of Serle Street, turn left into Carey Street and a few yards along you will see the very old Seven Stars Inn.
 There’s been an inn on this site since 1602 and it was originally called the Leg and Seven Stars.

-In the early 17th century the inn was patronised by Dutch sailors who lived in this area.
-The word ‘Leg’ was said to have been an abbreviation for ‘League’, which was what the seven provinces of Holland were called.
+In the early 17th century the inn was patronised by Dutch sailors who were said to have lived in this area.
+The word ‘Leg’ was said to have been an abbreviation for the word ‘League’, which was what the seven provinces of Holland were called.
 However, as you might guess from the displays of legal wigs in the window, it’s also been particularly popular with lawyers.

-Continue on for another 100 yards and you’ll see another very old establishment, a shop known as the Silver Mousetrap, which has been a jeweller’s since 1694.
+Continue for another 100 yards and you’ll see another very old establishment, a shop known as the Silver Mousetrap – which has been a jeweller’s since 1694.

-At the top of the square and slightly to the left there is a flight of stone steps leading up to the magnificent church-like buildings we saw earlier, though unfortunately, they aren’t open to the public.
+On your left is a flight of stone steps leading up to the magnificent, churchlike buildings we saw earlier, which unfortunately aren’t open to the public.
 The building on the left is the Great Hall, opened by Queen Victoria in 1845 as a replacement for the much smaller Old Hall that was built around 1490 and which we see shortly.